Nadav1542/Robot_Project/README.md

 Smooth Motion – uses proportional scaling and deadbands to reduce jitter and noise effects.

 Behavior Integration – seamlessly switches between following and object-approach logic through the shared behavior variable.

+Object Approach and Hold Algorithm

+The APPROACH mode controls the robot’s motion when an object of interest (e.g., a chair) has been detected and locked by the vision system.
+Its purpose is to guide the robot smoothly toward the target until it reaches an appropriate distance, after which it transitions into a short HOLD phase before returning to follow mode.

+Algorithm Overview

+Lock Maintenance
+When in "APPROACH" mode, the algorithm first checks whether the visual lock (lock.active) on the target object is still valid.

+If the lock is lost or no bounding box is available, the robot switches back to "FOLLOW" mode.

+If the lock is valid, it updates the target position using the latest detection candidates.

+Target Localization
+From the bounding box (x1, y1, x2, y2) of the locked object, the algorithm computes:

+The center of the object (cx).

+The bounding box height (bh), which represents the object’s apparent size.

+The horizontal error ex, defined as the normalized offset between the object’s center and the image’s center (roi_cx).

+The distance error ey, estimated by comparing the object’s size to the region of interest (roi_h).

+Positive ey → the object appears small → robot should move forward.

+Negative ey → object too close → robot should move backward.

+Motion Control
+Based on the computed errors:

+Yaw control (wz_t):

+If |ex| < CENTER_TOL, no rotation is applied.

+Otherwise, the robot rotates proportionally to the horizontal offset (wz_t = -ex).

+Forward/Backward control (vx):

+If |ey| < SIZE_TOL, the robot considers the target reached.
+It sets both velocities to zero and switches to "HOLD" mode.

+If ey > 0, it moves forward proportionally to the distance error.

+If ey < 0, it moves backward to maintain distance.

+All commands are clamped to safe limits (MAX_WZ, K_VX_FWD, K_VX_BACK) to ensure stability.

+HOLD Mode Behavior
+In "HOLD" mode, the robot stops (vx = wz = 0) and maintains position for a short duration (HOLD_SECONDS).

+During this phase, it may perform a brief action (e.g., sport.Hello() or sport.WiggleHips()).

+After the hold period, it prints a status message and transitions back to "FOLLOW" mode.

+The lock is reset and a short cooldown is applied (COOLDOWN_SECONDS) before the next approach cycle.

+Key Features

+Smooth vision-based positioning using bounding box geometry.

+Automatic fallback to follow mode if the target is lost.

+HOLD phase provides stable confirmation and user feedback before resuming movement.

+Integrated with the shared behavior state, ensuring seamless coordination with the UWB follow controller.